frankMilde/go-challenge/04_repacking/README.md

 ![hash tab](figures/hashtab.png)

 For each hash value we will have a stack of boxes.
-If a box is repacked on pallet, it gets pulled from the list.
-If a new truck comes, the new boxes are added to the table.
+If a box is repacked on pallet, it gets popped from the stack.
+If a new truck comes, the new boxes are added to the table and pushed into the corresponding stack.

 ### The Box stack
 The box stack will operate in typical last-in-first-out (LIFO) order.